Barcelona clinches its 28th La Liga title as Yamal's stunning strike seals domestic treble

 Flick's team virtually ended Madrid's title defense when it beat its top rival 4-3 on Sunday, making it four of four clasico victories across all competitions this season.

-Madrid's victory over Mallorca on Wednesday impeded Barcelona from winning the title without playing.
+Madrid's victory over Mallorca on Wednesday prevented Barcelona from winning the title without playing.
 But the Catalan club needed just two points from its final three games of the season.

-Barcelona’s players danced briefly on the field to celebrate while sprinklers wet them with water.
+Barcelona’s players danced briefly on the field to celebrate while sprinklers doused them with water.

 “You don’t win a league every day and we have to enjoy this and give it the value it has,” said Barcelona midfielder Pedri after completing his 200th game for his club at age 22.